 NAIC Ratios.
 The NAIC has established 13 financial ratios to assist state insurance departments in their oversight of the financial condition of licensed property and casualty insurance companies operating in their respective states.
 The NAIC's Insurance Regulatory Information System ("IRIS") calculates these ratios based on information submitted by insurers on an annual basis and shares the information with the applicable state insurance departments.
 Each ratio has an established "usual range" of results and assists state insurance departments in executing their statutory mandate to oversee the financial condition of insurance companies.
 A ratio result falling outside the usual range of IRIS ratios is not considered a failing result; rather unusual values are viewed as part of the regulatory early monitoring system.
-Furthermore, in some years, it may not be unusual for financially sound companies to have several ratios with results outside the usual range of specific transactions that are themselves immaterial.
+Furthermore, in some years, it may not be unusual for financially sound companies to have several ratios with results outside the usual ranges.
+An insurance company may fall outside of the usual range for one or more ratios because of specific transactions that are themselves immaterial.